Start typing to perform a search...

 Expulsion Process

-Administrator Notification to Parents
+Principal Notification to Parents

-Where a student has been the alleged victim of a serious incident, the administrator or designate is required to provide information to the parent/guardian of a student who is less than 18 years of age, is not 16 or 17 and withdrawn from parental control and where the principal is NOT aware that informing the parent/guardian would put the student at risk of harm and would not be in the student’s best interests.
-The administrator may inform a parent/guardian of a student 18 years or older or who is 16 or 17 and has withdrawn from parental control, if that student consents to the disclosure of information.
+Where a student has been the alleged victim of a serious incident, the principal or designate is required to provide information to the parent/guardian of a student who is less than 18 years of age, is not 16 or 17 and withdrawn from parental control and where the principal is NOT aware that informing the parent/guardian would put the student at risk of harm and would not be in the student’s best interests.
+The principal may inform a parent/guardian of a student 18 years or older or who is 16 or 17 and has withdrawn from parental control, if that student consents to the disclosure of information.

-Likewise, and under the same parameters and restrictions as above, the administrator is to notify the parent or guardian of any student who the principal believes has engaged in the activity that resulted in the harm.
-When students are suspended pending a possible expulsion, the administrator will make every reasonable effort to let their parents know within twenty-four (24) hours that the student has been suspended.
+Likewise, and under the same parameters and restrictions as above, the principal is to notify the parent or guardian of any student who the principal believes has engaged in the activity that resulted in the harm.
+When students are suspended pending a possible expulsion, the principal will make every reasonable effort to let their parents know within twenty-four (24) hours that the student has been suspended.
 This will be followed by a letter notifying them about the suspension.
 The letter will also include important information, such as:

-• reason for the suspension
+• Reason for the suspension

-• length of the suspension
+• Length of the suspension

-• information about the program for suspended students to which the student is assigned
+• Information about the program for suspended students to which the student is assigned

-• information on how and when to appeal the suspension.
+• Information on how and when to appeal the suspension.

 Mitigating Factors